saadejazz/youtube/README.md

 data = Channel(url = url).getCompleteProfile()

 # print the results.
 Results are in the form of a dictionary
+# If you want to check the data format, view "channel.json".
 print(data)
 ```
 **Important Info:**
 * Initiating a driver instance requires a chromedriver executable which can be downloaded from [here](https://chromedriver.chromium.org/downloads).
 Give the path of the driver to the **executable_path** argument of the **setDriver** function.
 Make sure you have chrome installed, and have execution permissions for the driver.
 The driver version should be the same as your installed chrome application.
 * **getCompleteProfile()** takes two optional arguments: **include** and **exclude** to conduct a partial crawl comprising of some attributes.
 The list of allowed attributes is:
   * *overview*
   * *videos*